nexcess/nexcess-api-docs/CloudAccount.md

 ### Download a backup

 Downloading a backup using the API and curl requires a few extra switches.
-When a backup is complete (`complete` === `true`) download_url will be added to the payload returned from [List all backups](#list-all-backups).
-That url is the URL used to download the backup tarball.
+When a backup is complete (`complete` === `true`), `download_url` will be added to the payload returned from [List all backups](#list-all-backups).
+That URL is the URL used to download the backup file.
 That URL however, will redirect at least once.
-Additionally, it will set cookies to let the redirected url know that authorization has been completed.
+Additionally, it will set cookies to let the redirected URL know that authorization has been completed.
 Therefore, when using curl from the command line:

 - `-L` must be specified so that curl will follow redirects
 - `-k` must be specified so that curl will not reject the certificate
 - `-b` must be specified so that curls "cookie engine" will be engaged and cookies will be stored and passed

 It is also a good idea to specific the `-o LOCAL FILE NAME` option to store the contents of the file locally unless the contents are being piped to another command for additional processing.

+> When using wget, no additional parameters are needed other than the URL.

 __Example 4__
 ```shell